greentic-ai/greentic-messaging/docs/providers/webchat.md

 # Web Chat Provider (Bot Framework Direct Line)

-The `providers/webchat` crate exposes a Direct Line compatible façade for Greentic Messaging.
-It now supports two deployment modes:
+The Direct Line runtime now lives under **`gsm-core::platforms::webchat`** so it can be shared by binaries and other crates without depending on the provider layout.
+The `providers/webchat` crate re-exports the same types for backwards compatibility, but new integrations should import from `gsm_core` directly.

+Two deployment modes are available:

-* **Standalone Direct Line** (feature: `directline_standalone`, enabled by default).
+* **Standalone Direct Line** (feature: `directline_standalone`, enabled by default in both `gsm-core` and the provider).
 All tokens, conversations, and websockets stay within Greentic.
 * **Legacy proxy** (feature: `directline_proxy_ms`).
 The original PR-WC1
   behaviour that swaps Microsoft Direct Line secrets for short-lived tokens.